Build a SvelteKit Markdown Blog

 Using Markdown Plugins

-mdsvex first parses the Markdown into a Markdown AST (MDAST) where remark plugins run and then it converts it into a HTML AST (HAST) where rehype plugins run.
+mdsvex first parses the Markdown into a Markdown tree (MDAST) where remark plugins run and then it converts it into a HTML tree (HAST) where rehype plugins run.

 You don’t have to understand ASTs but I recommend reading How to Modify Nodes in an Abstract Syntax Tree if you want to learn the fundamentals and write your own plugin which is just a JavaScript function.

-• I want to add slugs to headings like <h2 id="section"> to make it linkable as example.com/post#section using rehype-slug
+• rehype-slug is used to add slugs to headings like <h2 id="section"> and link to a section of your post like example.com/post#section

-• I want to generate a table of contents based on the headings using remark-toc
+• remark-toc is used to generate a table of contents based on the headings

 terminal